 - Phoenix agent interacts with Volume Shadow Copy Service (VSS) to back up your data.
-To ensure successful backups from your servers, make sure that the Volume Shadow Copy Service is running.
+To ensure successful backups from your servers, make sure that the Volume Shadow Copy Service is not disabled.

 - Druva recommends that you use the Microsoft’s native VSS provider.
 If you are using a third-party VSS provider, you must configure Phoenix agents to recognize this provider.